Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-In our simple causal framework, the degree of transportability of a marker by a given performance metric depends on how the causes vary across populations.
-Despite the simple setup, complex patterns arise due to the non-linearities in the interplay among causes.
-In this section we visualize how the relationship between performance metrics and outcome prevalence changes under various population-generating mechanisms.
-Taking the population of our numerical example as the baseline, we modeled the following scenarios: when populations vary only in one of causes; when they vary in two of the three causes; and when they vary in all three causes.
-When multiple causes vary, we assume they change by the same degree on the odds-ratio scale.
+In our simple causal framework, the degree of transportability of a marker by a given performance metric depends on how the prevalence of cause groups vary across populations.
+Different population-generating mechanisms can result in different relationships between performance metrics and outcome prevalence.
+In this section we visualize how this relationship changes under various population-generating mechanisms.
+Taking the source population of our numerical example as the baseline, we modeled the following scenarios: when populations vary only in the prevalence of one of the cause groups; when they vary in the prevalence of two of the three cause groups; and when they vary in the prevalence of all three cause groups.
+For simplicity, when multiple cause groups vary, we assume they change by the same degree on the odds ratio scale.

 Results are provided in Figure \ref{fig:by_prevalence}.
-As explained above, under \(T\)-only variation, PPV and NPV remain transportable.
+Under \(T\)-only variation, PPV and NPV remained transportable.
+This is compatible with the transportability requirement for predictive values established in the previous section.
 Importantly, in all other conditions, PPV and NPV varied by prevalence.
 On the other hand, in none of the modeled scenarios did SE and SP remain unchanged.
 In fact, SE and SP could vary in either direction as a function of prevalence, reflecting the more complex conditions required for their transportability.